WESTMORLAND CRICKET LEAGUE RULES 2022

 ALL clubs in Divisions 1 & 2 are to use a ball purchased through the League.

 e If due to ground condition or weather, the home club is of the opinion that their ground is unfit for play, they shall be afforded the opportunity of contacting the visiting club, in an effort to agree to a cancellation or postponement of the fixture but no earlier than 11.30a.m (11am as from and including August Bank Holiday Saturday) on the day of play.
-However when no such agreement can be reached, the visiting club shall travel and the normal rules appertaining to inspection and fitness of grounds shall apply, If the visiting club exercises their right to travel and no play takes place, the visiting club shall be responsible for payment of 100% of the umpires fees, (Division 1) & 50% of the umpires fees (Division2 ), plus 50% of teas in all divisions
+However when no such agreement can be reached, either club can ask a panel umpire (not directly associated with either club) to inspect and make a decision for a fee of £10.
+The latest time for such an inspection is 2 hours before the scheduled start of play.
+If an umpire cannot be found, the visiting club shall travel and the normal rules appertaining to inspection and fitness of grounds shall apply, If the visiting club exercises their right to travel and no play takes place, the visiting club shall be responsible for payment of 100% of the umpires fees, (Division 1) & 50% of the umpires fees (Division2 ), plus 50% of teas in all divisions

 g Any club failing to fulfil a fixture for any reason other than on account of weather shall: